Stock events for The Toro Co. (TTC)

 TTC’s Geographic footprint

-The Toro Company has a significant global presence, extending its reach to more than 125 countries.
-The company maintains manufacturing facilities in the United States, Italy, Australia, Germany, the UK, Romania, Poland, Mexico, and China.
-Its key revenue-generating market is the United States.
+The Toro Company maintains a significant global presence, extending its operations to more than 125 countries.
+The United States is its primary revenue-generating market.
+The company has manufacturing facilities located in various countries, including the US, Italy, Australia, Germany, the UK, Romania, Poland, Mexico, and China.
+Its headquarters are in Bloomington, Minnesota, USA.

 TTC Corporate Image Assessment